redhat-cop/helm-charts/charts/tekton-demo/README.md

 To configure your own application and send it through the pipeline you must update the `values.yaml` file to reflect a repository to which you have access.
 Please use a repository name with a lowercase format.

 It will be in this repository that the webhook will be automatically created and will trigger, on each new commit, a new PipelineRun on Tekton.
-You can create a new token on Github by [clicking here](https://github.com/settings/tokens), make sure to tick the `admin:repo_hook`, `repo` and `user`.
+You can create a new token on Github by [clicking here](https://github.com/settings/tokens), make sure to tick the `admin:repo_hook`, `repo` and `user` permissions.

 ### Secrets